Advice for grantees during the coronavirus pandemic

 - You can also describe the types of visibility your project has received so far.
 Visibility refers to articles and other content by project members or outsiders published in the media, public discussions and other events, and lectures and other public presentations.

 - You may also select some other way of increasing the visibility of the project.
-If you have doubts over whether your selected method is acceptable, you can check this with the Kone Foundation by writing to: KONEENSAATIO@KONEENSAATIO.FI.
+If you have doubts over whether your selected method is acceptable, you can contact the foundation office.

 Please provide a final report within six months of the last grant payment.
 Please contact us if your project is still ongoing by the time you should submit a report.
 We can then agree on additional time for the final report.

-The project leader is in charge of reporting by communities and work groups.
+The project leader is in charge of reporting for organisations and working groups.

 A final report must be provided even if the funded project is only partially or not at all completed.
 Neglecting the obligation to send in a final report risks the possibilities of receiving grants in the future.
 We may also reclaim the grant.